 Foundation degrees will be reviewed on an individual basis and will require a transcript of the content of the course.

 Applicants’ qualifications that are not listed will be considered on an individual basis.

 * Interviews: Candidates who are successfully short listed will be invited to attend a selection event.
 This will consist of an introduction talk from one of the ODP team which will include an outline of the day.
 This will be followed by a 30 minute numeracy paper followed by a short comfort break and then a literacy paper.
 Candidates will be offered a tour of the facilities here at Birmingham City University whilst the numeracy papers are marked.
 Any candidate who has not reached the required standard on this paper will not progress onto the interview stage and will be advised of this on return from the tour.
 Following lunch all remaining candidates will participate in an interview which will conclude the day.
-Applicants will be made aware of the outcome of the selection day by 31 March 2015.

 Sample Numeracy and Literacy Test and Answers

 If you're considering applying for this course to start in September 2017 onwards, it's important to know that the UCAS tariff system is changing.